arjun118/Forensics/TMUCTF-(2+2=3).md

 After seeing those images,I got a hit about what I need to find.
 ![](/images/screenshot.PNG)

-we probably have an image names I'm here.
+we probably have an image named I'm here.

 ## clipboard
 The output of clipboard plugin gives off something that may be juicy.